CiscoDevNet/Create2019/Stuart Clark/Getting-Started-With-Golang.md

 # Getting Started with Golang

-## BYOD Requirements

-This workshop requires that you bring your own laptop.

-Please have the prerequisities installed before you attend the workshop.
+**You can use one of the provided laptops OR bring your own device (BYOD) as long as you have installed the pre-requisites below.**

 ## Objectives